phalcon-orphanage/docs/pl/reference/dispatching.rst

         Phalcon\Mvc\Dispatcher as MvcDispatcher,
         Phalcon\Events\Manager as EventsManager;

-    $di->set('dispatcher', function() {
+    $di->set('dispatcher', function () {

-        //Create an EventsManager
+        // Create an EventsManager
         $eventsManager = new EventsManager();

-        $eventsManager->attach("dispatch:beforeDispatchLoop", function($event, $dispatcher) {
+        $eventsManager->attach("dispatch:beforeDispatchLoop", function ($event, $dispatcher) {

-            //Possible controller class name
+            // Possible controller class name
             $controllerName =   Text::camelize($dispatcher->getControllerName()) .
 'Controller';

-            //Possible method name
+            // Possible method name
             $actionName = $dispatcher->getActionName() .
 'Action';

             try {

-                //Get the reflection for the method to be executed
+                // Get the reflection for the method to be executed
                 $reflection = new \ReflectionMethod($controllerName, $actionName);

-                //Check parameters
+                // Check parameters
                 foreach ($reflection->getParameters() as $parameter) {

-                    //Get the expected model name
+                    // Get the expected model name
                     $className = $parameter->getClass()->name;

-                    //Check if the parameter expects a model instance if (is_subclass_of($className, 'Phalcon\Mvc\Model')) {
+                    // Check if the parameter expects a model instance if (is_subclass_of($className, 'Phalcon\Mvc\Model')) {

                         $model = $className::findFirstById($dispatcher->getParams()[0]);

-                        //Override the parameters by the model instance
+                        // Override the parameters by the model instance
                         $dispatcher->setParams(array($model));
                     }
                 }

             } catch (\Exception $e) {
-                //An exception has occurred, maybe the class or action does not exist?
+                // An exception has occurred, maybe the class or action does not exist?
             }

         });